John Adams and John Quincy Adams may be tied for the honor of worst presidential father, or “Tiger Dad,” according to Joshua Kendall.

 Adams later rued his harsh treatment of his sons, and rebuked John Quincy for following his own example.

-John Quincy Adams was as demanding and tough as his father.
-The outcome was similar, though a genetic disposition to alcoholism and depression may have contributed to the failures of two of his sons.
-John Adams II and George Washington were drunks who died young.
+John Quincy Adams demanded as much from his sons as his father had, with a similar outcome.
+A genetic disposition to alcoholism and depression may have contributed to the failures of two of his sons.
+George Washington Adams and John Adams II both died young.

-John Quincy wouldn't let his 14-year-old son Charles come home from Harvard for Christmas because of his grades.
+John Quincy Adams so intimidated his son George Washington that the boy dumped a girlfriend after simply dreaming his father chastised him for kissing her.
+And he wouldn’t let his 14-year-old son Charles come home from Harvard for Christmas because of his grades.
 Charles spent the holiday studying at school.

 John Adams II drank himself to death at the age of 31.

 George Washington Adams managed to graduate from Harvard and to start a mediocre law practice, but he drank heavily, ran up debts and fathered an illegitimate child with a chambermaid.

 As John Quincy Adams was preparing to leave the presidency, he ordered George to Washington to help his parents move to Boston.
 George was said to have ‘quivered with fear’ at the prospect of his parents’ reproach.
 Distraught, George boarded a steamship in Providence, and on June 9, 1829, he fell or jumped overboard and drowned, an apparent suicide.

 According to Kendall, John Quincy Adams felt extreme guilt over George’s death.
 He softened with his youngest son, Charles, who became a success: ambassador to Britain, member of Congress and historian.